The first US numbered patent is set to play a major role in sustainable agriculture, world hunger alleviation, and global food security.

 Effects of potassium in plant physiology

-The potassium in potash is vital to the proper functioning of plant physiological processes.
+The potassium in potash fertilizer is vital to the proper functioning of plant physiological processes.
 Potassium is associated with the movement of water, nutrients, and carbohydrates in plant tissue.
 It affects protein, starch, and adenosine triphosphate (ATP) production which in turn can regulate the rate of photosynthesis.

 The main functions of potassium in crops are as follows:

 - Nitrogen fixation